Izumemori/paste.solutions/README.md

 ## License

-This project is FOSS software licensed under LGPL 2.1
+This project is FOSS licensed under LGPL 2.1